 All the stories, songs, and chants, as well as listening activities recordings available as MP3 files in the Teacher's site as well as in the Active Teach.

 POSTERS

-Little Stars 1 has four Routine posters that can be used throughout the year.
-They help teachers to support students in getting used to the routines of a classroom and the different stages in a lesson.
-They are also available at the Teacher's site and the Active Teach.
+Little Stars 2 has eight posters that can be used at different moments.
+They provide opportunities for students to use the language in different communicative and meaningful situations.
+They are also available from the Active Teach.

 PICTURE CARDS